gematik/ePA-Medication/Branchinformation.md

 The status of a release branch can either be 'pre-released' or 'released'.
 The content is subject to changes in state 'pre-released'.
 In 'released' state only minor and non-normative changes like editorial corrections, adding examples or additional information may apply.

 Normative changes to a released version will be covered by a follow-up version in a separate branch (see 'Follow-up' above).
-The ancestor of the current release is 'Previous release' (published in 'Previous branch')
+The ancestor of the current release is 'Previous release'.